Canon 100D vs Nikon W300

 The W300 is a recent model that features in the current product line-up of Nikon.
 In contrast, the 100D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 100D was succeeded by the Canon 200D.

 Review summary: Canon 100D vs Nikon W300

-So what is the bottom line?
+So how do things add up?
 Is there a clear favorite between the Canon 100D and the Nikon W300?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 100D:

 - More detail: Offers more megapixels (17.9 vs 15.9MP) with a 8% higher linear resolution.